SaifAqqad/AHK_MicMute/README.md

    * Set up multiple profiles and link them to apps/games
    * Control multiple microphones simultaneously
-   * Use separate hotkeys for Mute/Unmute or a single toggle/push-to-talk hotkey
+   * Use separate hotkeys for Mute/Unmute or a single toggle/push-to-talk/push-to-mute hotkey
-   * AFK timeout (auto mute when idling for longer than a specific time interval)
+   * AFK timeout - Automatically mutes the microphone when you're AFK
-   * Optional sound and on-screen feedback with ability to use custom sounds
+   * Customizable sound and on-screen feedback
    * Always-on-top overlay to show the microphone's state
+   * Run custom scripts/programs when muting/unmuting the microphone
    * Voicemeeter integration

 ## Installation